Antoni Binimelis, the Felanitxer guru of India

 “I prefer to be poor in India”

-In 1963, at 37 years old, the Felanitxer native would be a pioneer in introducing the study of Spanish in the lands of the Ganges River.
-When he arrived, the country had been independent from Great Britain for 16 years under the leadership of the charismatic pacifist leader Mahatma Gandhi – five months later, on January 30, 1948, he was shot dead by a Hindu fanatic, at 79 years old.
-Binimelis would also teach classes to future Indian diplomats from the School of International Studies.
-He soon encouraged himself to found the Society of Hispanic Studies in India.
+In 1963, at the age of 37, the felanitxer would be a pioneer in introducing the study of Spanish in the lands of the Ganges River.
+When he arrived, the country had been independent from Great Britain for 16 years under the baton of the charismatic pacifist leader Mahatma Gandhi – five months later, on January 30, 1948, he was shot dead by a Hindu fanatic, at the age of 79.
+Binimelis would also teach future Indian diplomats from the School of International Studies.
+He would soon be encouraged to found the Society of Hispanic Studies in India.
 In 1968, at the University of New Delhi, he presented his second doctoral thesis focused on the Alamkaras, important literary figures of Indian lyric poetry.
-In 1970, he won the associate professor position there through competitive examination, which allowed him to create the Department of Hispanic Studies.
+In 1970, he won, by competitive examination, the position of associate professor, which allowed him to create the Department of Hispanic Studies.
 He would do the same in 1972 at Jawaharlal Nehru University.
 That environment would lead him to meet the Catalan Raimon Panikkar (1918-2010), a great disseminator of Hinduism.

 Cargando